 Brampton’s proximity to Pearson International Airport, major highways and corporate tax structure attract many people and businesses to the region.
 It has become a destination for corporate head offices, warehouses, manufacturing facilities and factories.
 It is a prime location along the supply chain in the province.
 High growth is expected in the city until 2041.

-The top employers in Brampton are Amazon, Magna, Dynacare, BMP Metals, Coca-Cola Bottling Ltd. and Loblaw Companies Ltd.
+Top employers in Brampton include Amazon, Magna, Dynacare, BMP Metals, Coca-Cola Bottling Ltd., and Loblaw Companies Ltd.

 The city has several unique attractions, including the Peel Art Gallery, Lester B. Pearson Theatre, Brampton Heritage Walk, Artway Gallery, and Great War Flying Museum.
 If you’re into the arts, The Rose and Lester B. Pearson Theatre hold multicultural productions throughout the year.
 Some of the annual festivals and events include Black History Month celebrations, Pride Festival, National Indigenous Peoples Day, Canada Day, Winter Lights Festival and more!